paulswithers/paulswithers.github.io/docs/blog/posts/2025-12-14-ai-coding-futures.md

 ## Final Thoughts

 A colleague summarised recently that the output of an IT programmer was restricted by their knowledge and their speed of typing.
 Junior developers progressed to senior developers through the knowledge they gained.
 You had a team of developers mixing architects, code monkeys, QA reviewers, test engineers, automation experts.
 The future is IT experts who have the skills to marshal a team of IT agents who can help them architect, write code, perform QA, write tests, and build automation.
+At the heart of this is the ability to develop and master [AI-fu](./2025-09-15-barriers-to-effective-ai-2.md).

 A number of technologies will disappear or become very niche.
 If they're open source, they may survive even if they're only used by the main developer and a handful of others.
 If they're proprietary, they will struggle more and more, becoming specialised software, with fewer and fewer customers.
 They will face the Scylla and Charybdis of being expected to add AI into the development process, but knowing that if they do, it makes it easier to gain the knowledge that allows customers to migrate the applications.